marzimin/mini-etl-test/README.md

 - Troubleshoot on why DAGs remain stuck in scheduled
 - Utilize in a Docker container for portabiilty
 - Make use of cloud services for scalability
-- Identify potential failure/error points
+- Identify other potential failure/error points in pipeline